What are the aims of teaching PE?

 During curriculum lessons, children receive PE teaching across the academic year in the core areas of dance, gymnastics, games (this is split into invasion, striking and fielding and net and wall games in KS2), athletics, outdoor and adventurous activities and swimming.
-Children learn skills progressively throughout their time at Bramley St Peter’s and have many opportunities during lessons to put these skills into practice, through smaller, shorter, adapted games when in the younger years, and develop into longer, more recognisable sporting games in the upper end of KS2.
-Children are encouraged to perform in dance and gymnastics and we are developing the use of ICT in our lessons.
+Children learn skills progressively throughout their time at Bramley St Peter’s and have many opportunities during lessons to put these skills into practice.

 How is progression achieved?

 We have a long term plans in place for Foundation Stage, KS1 and KS2.
-We work closely with Mr Anderson from Leeds West Academy, Primary Sports UK and Leeds Rhinos to support all children across school.
-This year we will be focusing on supporting Gifted and Talented and inactive children by providing skill appropriate Physical Education, Activity and Sport opportunities .
+We work closely with Mr Anderson from Leeds West Academy, Primary Sports UK and the West Leeds SSP to support all children across school.